John de Courcy: Later career in Ireland

 After the accession of Richard I in 1189, de Courcy in conjunction with William de Lacy appears in some way to have offended the king by his proceedings in Ireland.
 De Lacy quickly made his peace with Richard, while de Courcy defied him, and the subsequent history of the latter consisted mainly in the vicissitudes of a lasting feud with the de Lacys.
 Hugh de Lacy, younger son of Hugh de Lacy Lord of Meath, began to wage war on John de Courcy, capturing him in 1204.
 An account of his capture appears in the Book of Howth.
 This passage helps explain why John had a reputation as a strong, God-fearing warrior:

 In May 1205, King John made Hugh Earl of Ulster, granting him all the land of the province "as John de Courcy held it on the day when Hugh defeated him".
 John de Courcy returned, sailing across the Irish sea from the Isle of Man in July 1205 with Norse soldiers and a hundred boats supplied by his brother-in-law, Ragnold, King of Mann.
 John and his army landed at Strangford and laid siege to Dundrum Castle in vain because the defences he himself had made were too strong.

 Holy Land and death

-King John then had John de Courcy imprisoned and he spent the rest of his life in poverty.
-He was subsequently released when he "crossed himself" to go on a pilgrimage to the Jerusalem.
+King John then had John de Courcy imprisoned and spent the rest of his life in poverty.
+He was subsequently released when he "crossed himself" to go on a pilgrimage to Jerusalem.
 After returning from the Holy Land, De Courcy died in obscurity near present-day Craigavon.

 Literary references

-The story of John de Courcy's defeat of the French champion, and his winning the privilege to remain covered in the presence of the King, appears in Chapter 12 of Mark Twain's The Prince and the Pauper.
+The story of John de Courcy's defeat of the French champion, and him winning the privilege to remain covered in the presence of the King, appears in Chapter 12 of Mark Twain's The Prince and the Pauper.

 In his book Saint Patrick's Town, Anthony M. Wilson said about John de Courcy: